blackheap/sovereign/README.md

 ## Tokenomics

-Black Heap introduces a fairly launched cryptocurrency, `HEAP`, and is used as gas for the rollup.
+Black Heap introduces a fairly launched cryptocurrency used for network payments, called `HEAP`.